2022 Winnipeg Election Results

 I love the neighbourhood I represent.
 I grew up here and have chosen to raise my family here.
 I have worked hard as the councillor for River Heights-Fort Garry to listen to my constituents, to support their grassroots efforts and to give them a voice at city hall.
 We have accomplished so much as a community – but there is still work to be done.
 I have chosen to run again to ensure we can maintain this momentum in the years to come.

-I am honoured that the residents of River Heights-Fort Garry elected me as their councillor.
+I am honoured that the residents of River Heights-Fort Garry elected me as their councillor for the past three terms.
 I hope this demonstrates their faith in my abilities.
 However, I do not take this for granted.
 I know it is my responsibility to always renew their trust in me to represent them fairly, honestly and in a transparent manner.
-While serving as the councillor for my ward, I was asked to sit as the Chair for the Property Development, Heritage and Downtown Development Committee.
+While serving as the councillor for my ward, I was asked to sit as the Deputy Mayor.
 This added responsibility provided another opportunity for my residents to have a say in how our city as a whole is shaped and to champion issues that are of local concern to a wider audience.

 Before serving as a city councillor, I started as an entrepreneur and small business owner, managing companies in recycling, education and conflict resolution.
 During that time, I became a school trustee with the Winnipeg School Division and finished my tenure as board chair.